s0lda/s0lda/README.md

 - 👋 Hi, I’m @s0lda
 - 👀 I’m interested in cars, programming and sport.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and other languages.